-Victoria Ikwuemesi is our part time Religious Studies teacher at the Senior School and she is also our whole School Chaplain.
+Victoria Ikwuemesi is our whole School Chaplain.
 The fundamental role of a School Chaplain is to offer pastoral and spiritual support wherever appropriate, to pupils and staff.
 The Chaplain can be a valuable independent listening ear, helping staff and pupils.
 This confidential support helps everyone, of all faiths and beliefs, to share concerns or personal issues that they may not be willing to express to others.

 Senior School Counsellor

 As a School we recognize the importance of mental health, particularly during the teenage years, and therefore offer pupils the opportunity for individual counselling with a qualified counsellor.
 The service is led by Mrs Carolyn Varney and can be initiated by a pupil self-referring, at the enquiry of a parent or because a member of staff has identified that it would be beneficial.